nicobermudez/nico-web/README.md

 ## nicobermudez.co
+Welcome to my personal website!
 In the project directory, you can run:

 ### `npm run dev`